dan-the-dev/laravel-typescript-transformer-api/README.md

 # Extension of `spatie/laravel-typescript-transformer` with improvements to work with API Requests and Responses

-This package is an extension of `spatie/laravel-typescript-transformer` that offers a Collector that can be used with `spatie/laravel-typescript-transformer` via the command `php artisan typescript:transform`; the RequestCollector imports all classes that extends Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest and transform them into Typescript type.
+This package is an extension of `spatie/laravel-typescript-transformer` that offers a Collector and a Transformer that can be used with `spatie/laravel-typescript-transformer` via the command `php artisan typescript:transform`:
+- the RequestCollector imports all subclasses of Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest and include them into the transformation cycle
+- the RequestTransformer transform the Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest subclasses into a type - excluding properties of the superclasses

 You can install the package via composer: